 Nuget Package Manager

 The Nuget Package Manager is a Visual Studio 2010 extension which allows quick deployment of open source packages from Nuget.
-You can learn more about it here

 To use the deployment manager role and web applications: